mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 **Video of Interaction**

-_The initial ~30 sec pause is the time it takes to start the system frmm teh command line and then once its up, the camera switches on and thn tries to perform facial detection._
+_The initial ~30 sec pause is the time it takes to start the system frmm the command line and then once its up, the camera switches on and thn tries to perform facial detection._

-The general video of interaction can be seen [here](https://youtu.be/e1YRaDTXr1Q) The closeup video of interaction can be seen [here](https://youtu.be/SXI-HJY2lLs)
+The general video of interaction can be seen [here](https://youtu.be/e1YRaDTXr1Q)

+The closeup video of interaction can be seen [here](https://youtu.be/SXI-HJY2lLs)

 **Code Base**